barrybecker4/svelte-world-conflict/DEPLOYMENT.md

 **Important:** The worker name is configured to match your existing deployment (`svelte-world-conflict-websocket`), so this will update your existing worker with the new framework code.

+### Geographic Routing

+The WebSocket worker uses **location hints** to ensure players from different countries can join the same game.
+All Durable Objects are routed to Western North America (`wnam`) by default, which ensures:

+- ✅ Players from California, Japan, Europe, etc. can all join the same game
+- ✅ Consistent routing across all Cloudflare datacenters
+- ✅ Low-latency access for most users (especially in Americas and Asia-Pacific)

+This is configured automatically in the worker code - no additional setup required.

 ### Verify Worker Deployment

 Test the health endpoint: